aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

         signer_cap: account::SignerCapability,
 ```

 The signer capability prevents anyone from getting the private key from the resource acount.
 The [resource account](../resource-accounts.md) is entirely controlled by the contract.

+### Module data

-So later in the same file:
+So later in [`minting.move`](https://github.com/aptos-labs/nft-tutorial/blob/main/sources/minting.move), we see:

 ```shell
         move_to(resource_account, ModuleData {